The Holy Trinity Explained in Actions

-Summary: A classic definition of the holy trinity is: There is one God, eternally existing in three persons — the Father, the Son, and the Holy Spirit.
-In reading the Bible, we come across many illuminating occasions where we see all three persons of the trinity in action.
+- Summary: A classic definition of the holy trinity is: There is one God, eternally existing in three persons — the Father, the Son, and the Holy Spirit.
+In reading the Bible, we come across many illuminating occasions where we see all three Persons of the trinity in action.
+The activities of the triune God — the Trinity — will help us greatly in our understanding of this foundational Christian doctrine.

 Genesis 1:1 In the beginning God created the heavens and the earth.